brokenphilip/bulb-hub-commands/README.md

 only on this server, some attributes will be overridden by another plugin (balancemod for example) once you visit a resupply locker or respawn. this shouldn't really be an issue most of the time, but let me know if it is

-added attributes will be lost if you switch loadouts or classes. dropping weapons with modified attributes will preserve said attributes though
+added attributes will be lost if you switch loadouts or classes (but not if you visit a resupply locker or respawn), but dropping weapons with modified attributes will preserve said attributes on the dropped weapon

 please note that some attributes are purely cosmetic, and also not all attributes will work on all weapons in all cases, this is a tf2 limitation. if there's a specific combination you'd *really* like to try out, let me know and i'll look into making a custom plugin for it

 string based attributes (such as #796 for minmode viewmodel offsets) can **NOT** be applied under any circumstance. doing so can potentially crash the server

-**not all format examples from above apply.** for a list of all attributes, including seeing which weapon uses said attributes and what values they have said attributes said to, see http://www.tf2tools.net/utilities/schema-attributes
+**not all format examples from above apply.** for a list of all attributes, including seeing which weapon uses said attributes and what values they have said attributes said to, see https://wiki.teamfortress.com/wiki/List_of_item_attributes

 for a list of all hidden attributes, see [tf2hiddenattribs.txt](https://github.com/brokenphilip/bulb-hub-commands/blob/main/tf2hiddenattribs.txt)